Christian Lacroix: History

+In 2025, Spain's Sociedad Textil Lonia (STL) acquired the Christian Lacroix fashion house for an undisclosed sum.

 Diffusion lines

 His collections during 1994 were based on old culture and folklore, as well as fables and the past.
 In 1995, he launched a towel line which contained a fashion and lifestyle side, which represent how the two intertwine ("two sides of the same coin").

-In 1996, he launched a jeans line.
+From 1996 to 2006, the brand operated the Christian Lacroix Jeans diffusion line.
 He included past traditions from all around the world, continuing the line with even more on ethnic arts.